Northern Passages with Glacier Bay & Sitka

 DAY 7 Krestof & Nakwasina Sounds

 There aren’t many straight lines along Baranof Island.
-Its western side is spattered with remote, uninhabited islands.
-These features mean endless opportunities for adventure.
-Secluded coves.
-Tree-covered islets.
+Its western side is spattered with remote, uninhabited islands - endless opportunities for adventure.
+Secluded coves, windswept shorelines, and cliffs battered by winter storms provide ample habitat for migratory birds.
 Drop anchor, pick your modus operandi, and get going.
-Kayak, paddle board, or skiff—you’re on the level with curious sea lions and possibly whales.
-Rocky intertidal zones make good beach combing.
-Turn a stone or two to see what’s underneath.
-There are no groomed trails here—get out on a guided hike John Muir would approve of.
-Toast your voyage with a Farewell Dinner and a “photo journal” of your trip.
+By kayak, paddle board, or skiff—you’re at eye-level with curious sea lions and whales in transit.
+Rocky intertidal zones are Alaska’s touch tanks – sea stars and edible kelps abound - turn a stone or two to see what’s underneath.
+There are no groomed trails here—get out on a guided hike that John Muir himself would approve of.
+Toast your voyage with Captain’s Dinner and a “photo journey” of your trip.
 A gift to you, from your expedition team.
 (BLD)

 DAY 8 Sitka Disembarkation

 Welcome to Sitka-by-the-Sea.
 A quaint fishing town, Sitka is as endearing as it is remote.
 Enjoy your last meal onboard and wish farewell to your crew, traveling companions, friends made along the way.
 Disembark and transfer to the airport or your UnCruise hotel stay or land tour.
 Not to be missed – a visit to the Raptor Center or a walk through the Sitka National Historic Park.
 Enjoy your time here, it is a look into life in Southeast Alaska that is honest, inviting, and a perfect bookend to your visit to this corner of the world.
 (B)

 Passport required (non USA citizens).
 Itineraries are guidelines; variations in itinerary and the order of days may occur to maximize your experience.